vuslatsena/Ecommercio-Frontend-Case/README.md

 # Todo-App-VanillaJS
-This is the case study of Emmercio Fronend Developer Interview Process
+This is the case study of Ecommercio Fronend Developer Interview Process